learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 - $C \backslash (B \backslash A)$
 - $(C \cap A) \cup (C \backslash B)$

 #### c.
-As seen in the lecture, you can easily create sets in Python as well.
 For the remainder of this exercise, let's  create sets A, B and C and universal set U in Python and test out the results you came up with.
+Sets are easy to create in Python.
+For a guide to the syntax, follow some of the documentation [here](https://www.w3schools.com/python/python_sets.asp)

 ```python